 Most microbes join your microbiome as normal flora; they give back as much as they take.
 Having a wide diversity of normal flora is associated with good health, but not all microbes want to help your body maintain that healthy balance in the microbiome.
 Thankfully, your immune system is designed to promptly recognize and dispatch microbes that have other intentions.

 Some stealth microbes are more concerning than others, but everyone on the planet harbors some of them.
-The same habits that keep your overall health and immune system functioning properly also keep these stealthy invaders in check.
+Many of the same herbs and habits that keep your overall health and immune system functioning properly also keep these stealthy invaders in check.

-1. Clean up your diet.
 By cutting back on — or better yet, eliminating — grain-derived processed foods and sugar, you can help strengthen your immune system.
 If you eat like most Americans, the bulk of your diet is made up of processed food products, meat, and low-quality dairy.
 For a multitude of reasons, classic American foods do not support your immune system.
 A healthy body and a robust immune system require a healthy, nutrient-dense diet.
+To learn more, check out our digestive health guidelines.

-3. Eat fermented foods.
-They contain probiotics — good gut bacteria that may help balance your microbiome — and prebiotics (fiber that feeds those good bacteria).
+They contain probiotics — good bacteria that may help balance your microbiome — and prebiotics (fiber that feeds those good bacteria).
 Good examples include sauerkraut, kefir, and kimchi.

-3. Get plenty of sleep.
 When you sleep, every system in your body gets the chance to renew and restore.
-Aim for 7-9 hours of restful sleep each night to support a healthy immune system.
+Aim for 7 to 9 hours of restful sleep each night to support a healthy immune system.
+Learn more about getting good sleep here.

-5. Manage your stress.
 Be sure to make time for relaxing activities like yoga, journaling, meditation, reading, or any other activity that helps calm your body and mind.
+Learn more about managing stress here.

-6. Drink plenty of pure, clean water.
-Water aids in the body’s natural detoxification process.
+Water aids in the body’s natural detoxification and lymphatic processes.
 To help support a strong immune system, aim for several liters of clean, purified water each day.

-9. Wash your hands.
-As simple as it might sound, washing your hands regularly with soap and water can help keep harmful bacteria at bay and promote a healthy, strong immune system.
+As simple as it might sound, washing your hands regularly with soap and water for at least 20 seconds can help keep harmful bacteria at bay and promote a healthy, strong immune system.